troytolhurst/web_server_databases/02_containers/02_deploying.md

 [Video Alternative](https://www.youtube.com/watch?v=N4ZtwCXP6C4&t=1085s)

-We're going to use a tool called Exoframe to deploy our container to the Cloud..
+We're going to use a tool called Exoframe to deploy our container to the Cloud.
 This is a simplified cloud deployment system, providing only the most essential functionality.
 In the real world you will use a cloud provider like AWS Elastic Container Service or similar.